NormalVR/Normcore-Documentation/src/realtime/readme.md

 *Note: If you would like to avoid using Resources, it is possible to use the Addressables API or a custom loader by implementing a [RealtimePrefabLoadDelegate](../guides/recipes/using-addressables)*

-//TODO: update link to RealtimePrefabLoadDelegate

 ### Instantiating a prefab
 Once you've created a realtime prefab, you can instantiate it at runtime using  [`Realtime.Instantiate()`](../reference/classes/Normal.Realtime.Realtime#Instantiate).
 This will create a fresh instance of the prefab on all clients and connect all RealtimeComponents together so that any state they synchronize will automatically be replicated to all clients.

-// TODO: I do think a nice graphic at the top of this section will really help the copy on this page make more sense.
-// TODO: Put architecture image here that shows the relationship.
-Maybe link to the Architecture page too?
-// TODO: Make sure the Client Architecture doc describes the Realtime/Room relationship